 Dual Diagnosis Treatment Center in Florida

 A 2017 study showed that 18% of adults have a mental health condition, and almost half of that 18% also has a substance abuse disorder.
 Mental health is a very important component in understanding and combating addiction, as the two exist in tandem.
-A co-occurring disorder (also known as dual diagnosis) is a term used to describe when an individual simultaneously suffers from both a mental illness and an addiction.
+A co-occurring disorder (also known as a dual diagnosis disorder) is a term used to describe when an individual simultaneously suffers from both a mental illness and an addiction.
 Often times, people begin using drugs to try to mitigate symptoms of mental illnesses.
 As the brain begins to develop a chemical dependence to the drug, addiction quickly takes hold.
-As a co-occurring disorder treatment center, our staff is well-prepared to treat not just addiction, but its underlying causes.
+As a Florida dual diagnosis disorder treatment center, our staff is well-prepared to treat not just addiction, but its underlying causes.